qichensong/qichensong.github.io/index.md

 I am interested in the fundamental study of charge and energy transport in heterostructures for efficient electronics and quantum computing.

-I am also interested in understanding the thermal transport in noval inorganic materials for energy applications.
+I am also interested in understanding the thermal transport in novel inorganic materials for energy applications.